-A random variable, usually written X, is a variable whose possible values are numerical outcomes of a random phenomenon.
-There are two types of random variables, discrete and continuous.
+A random variable, often denoted as X, is a variable that represents the potential numerical outcomes of a random event or process.
+Random variables come in two main types: discrete and continuous.

 NSE price changes in 0.05

-Stock prices or values are discrete and Stock market returns are a continuous variable.*
+Stock prices or values are discrete and Stock market returns are continuous variables.*

 The heart of any stock market is, undeniably, stock prices.
 These prices represent the current value of a company’s shares at any given moment.
 In the context of INR, it’s important to understand that stock prices are inherently discrete.

 They move in predefined tick levels, each step representing a specific INR denomination.
 For instance, you might observe a stock trading at ₹100, ₹100.05, ₹100.10, and so forth.
 This discrete movement is in line with the nature of financial markets, where stocks are bought and sold in whole units.

 Stock market returns are often calculated using formulas like

 (Current Price - Previous Price) / Previous Price.
 The outcome of this calculation is a continuous variable that reflects the rate of change, expressed as a percentage.
 While the underlying stock prices may be discrete, the returns they yield, especially when viewed as percentages, span a continuous spectrum of values.